conradakunga/Blog/_posts/2026-07-01-net-11-preview-passing-environment-variables.md

 ![defaultHome](../images/2026/07/defaultHome.png)

-If you wanted to change this for **testing** purposes, you would typically do it like this:
+If you wanted to change this for **testing** purposes, you would typically do it like this;

 ```bash
 export Home=/Users/Conrad
 ```

+And then we would **re-run our program** to pick up the new values.

 This tends to be pretty **cumbersome** for a couple of reasons: